-Projects live under a Gitpod team.
+Projects live under a Gitpod organization.
 They connect Gitpod to a git repository.
 A Gitpod project can only have one git repository, and a git repository can only belong to one project.

 A project is required in order to trigger prebuilds on a repository.
-Team members use the project to configure and view prebuilds.
+Organization members use the project to configure and view prebuilds.

-With pay-as-you-go billing, all project usage such as workspaces and prebuilds, may be billed to the team.
+With organization billing, all project usage such as workspaces and prebuilds, may be billed to the organization.

-Projects have a static URL based on the team and project name, for example:
+Projects have a static URL based on the organization and project name, for example:

-The Projects page for a team shows a card for each project.
+The Projects page for a organization shows a card for each project.

 Cards show the name, repository URL, quick links to project branches and prebuilds, and the branch and timestamp of the latest prebuild.

-To add a new project, click on New Project on the Projects page for the team, and select a repository from the list.
+To add a new project, click on New Project on the Projects page for the organization, and select a repository from the list.

 You can remove a project using the “Remove project” action from a project card.